 It’s easy to get my youngest outside, but my older daughter often needs a little coaxing.
 Since we live in the Midwest, we have the added pressure of trying to enjoy the warm weather as much as possible.
-Plus, right now, we’re looking for new ideas to get outside with activities we can do at a safe distance from others.
-If you’re like me and have a child that prefers the indoor comforts of home, here are some ways to get your kids outside.
+If you’re like me and have a child who prefers the indoor comforts of home, here are some ways to get your kids outside.

 1. Collect Finds on a Nature Walk

 Grab a bag for each child and let them collect finds on a nature walk or nature hike.
 You can walk around the neighborhood or head off-the-beaten-path for even more exploration.
 To continue the fun when you get home, make artwork inspired by nature with their newfound goodies.

 2. Make Creative Chalk Art

 Choose a theme go wild.
 It could be under the sea, rainbows and unicorns, a city street with cars, trucks, bulldozers, and more.
 You could also add elements to incorporate an activity for your kids like a road for them to follow or stepping stones to cross a pretend river.
 Or write thank you messages or challenges on the sidewalk to entertain the neighbors.